xma711/notebook/machine_learning/pca/README.md

 Then what can we do? we follow algorithm 2:
 	1. same as previous
-	2. get matrix A = ((x1 - mu) (x2 - mu) ..), each column is a data point subtracted by mu. in fact, this is the data set in transpose!
+	2. get matrix A = ((x1 - mu) (x2 - mu) ..), each column is a data point subtracted by mu. in fact, this is the data set in transpose.
 	3. computer a matrix ATA, which is NOT the covariance of data set.
 	4. obtain eigenvectors and eigenvalues of ATA (ATA qj = lambdaj qj). the eigenvectors obtained are NOT the principle components of xi, simply because ATA is not the covariance matrix of xi.
 	5. because A AT A qj = A lambdaj qj and A AT = nC, then nC(Aqj) = lambdaj (A qj), and finally C (A qj) = lambdaj/n (A qj). so eigenvectors of C are A qj and eigenvalues are lambdaj/n.
-	6. since we got the eigenvectors of the covariance matrix of xi, we got the principle components of xi!!!
+	6. since we got the eigenvectors of the covariance matrix of xi, we got the principle components of x.

 Therefore algorithm 1 is a general one, which works on any data set.
 But it will become very slow if each data point has too many variables (such as an image).

 To solve this problem, we calculate the eigenvectors for A AT instead (which is a nxn matrix).
-And then transform the eigenvectors of A AT to eigenvectors of C!!!
+And then transform the eigenvectors of A AT to eigenvectors of C.

 Anyway, if m is small, we choose algo 1; if n is small, we choose algo 2.